MPI-Certified Vehicle Inspection Station for BIIC

 Sign the Body Integrity Inspection Certificate (BIIC) if requirements are met

-If your vehicle does not pass, you will receive a detailed report outlining failure points to correct before reinspection.
+If your vehicle does not pass, you will receive a detailed report outlining failure points to correct before re-inspection.

 Step 3: Re-Inspection (If Required)

-If additional work is needed, Complete the online intake form or call 204-853-2038.
+If additional work is needed, Complete the online intake form when the vehicle is ready for inspection.

 Once repairs are verified, we will issue your BIIC so you can proceed with a Certificate of Inspection (COI) for registration.
 If you would like, we can also facilitate the COI at an accredited facility on your behalf—please let us know at this stage.